 Definition of Adverb

-Examples of adverb describing verbs in sentences
+♦ Examples of adverb which describe verbs in sentences

-These verb qualifying adverbs answer to:
+These adverbs which qualify verbs answer to:

 - how- quickly, easily, proudly, alone